 At the end of 28 weeks, we were almost ready to see the world.
 Our eyes developed the cone cells.
 These cells are ‘’hidden’’ in every human eye and they are responsible for our daylight vision.
 Along with the cone cells the pigments that could detect blue, green or red light were also produced.
 The appearance of pigments is closely determined by the light of the color.

-Some studies show that most of the babies can detect ten million different colors after they are born.
+Some studies show that most babies can detect ten million different colors after they are born.

 Other studies reveal that only 8 % of the males and 0.5 % of the females are born color blind, without all the necessary pigments.